Achievable logoAchievable logo

 3. Interpret

-Even when a “possible” critical point is actually a discontinuity, it still belongs on the sign chart because it splits the domain into separate intervals.
-It won’t be a relative extremum, but the behavior of f(x) can differ on either side.
+Even when a potential critical point is actually a discontinuity, it still belongs on the sign chart because it splits the domain into separate intervals.
+It won’t be a relative extremum, but the behavior of f(x) might differ on either side.
+For example,

 1. Classify the extrema on